Second order cosmological perturbations: simplified gauge change formulas: Introduction

-We consider first and second order scalar perturbations of Friedmann-Lema\^{i}tre (FL) universes subject to the following assumptions: \begin{itemize} \item[i)] the spatial background is flat; \item[ii)] the stress-energy tensor has zero anisotropic stresses and zero heat flux, where a perfect fluid and a scalar field will be explicitly considered; \item[iii)] the linear perturbation is purely scalar. \end{itemize} We will use the following five gauges: the Poisson (longitudinal, zero shear) gauge, the uniform curvature (spatially flat) gauge, the total matter gauge,\footnote{We refer to Malik and Wands (2009)~\cite{malwan09}, section 7.5, for this terminology.
+We consider first and second order scalar perturbations of Friedmann-Lema\^{i}tre (FL) universes subject to the following assumptions: \begin{itemize} \item[i)] the spatial background is flat; \item[ii)] the stress-energy tensor can be written in the form $T^a\!_b = \left(\rho + p\right)\!u^a u_b + p\delta^a\!_b$, thereby describing perfect fluids and scalar fields; \item[iii)] the linear perturbation is purely scalar. \end{itemize} We will use the following five gauges: the Poisson (longitudinal, zero shear) gauge, the uniform curvature (spatially flat) gauge, the total matter gauge,\footnote{We refer to Malik and Wands (2009)~\cite{malwan09}, section 7.5, for this terminology.
 See also Liddle and Lyth (2000)~\cite{lidlyt00}, page 343.
 This gauge was apparently introduced by Kodama and Sasaki (1984)~\cite{kodsas84}, and called the velocity-orthogonal isotropic gauge (see page 45, case 2b).} the uniform density gauge, and the uniform scalar field gauge.

 The simplification of the gauge change formulas is accomplished by making three choices.
 First, we use a common fixing of the spatial gauge freedom so that the remaining degrees of freedom in the gauge vector fields ${}^{(r)}\!\xi^a,\,r=1,2$, are the temporal components at first and second order.
-Second, we introduce \emph{scale-invariant variables} by normalizing the variables so that they are invariant under constant conformal and coordinate transformations.
-In particular, as the time variable we use the so-called \emph{$e$-fold time $N$} which is defined by $N = \ln(a/a_0)$, where $a$ is the background scale factor.\footnote {See for example, Martin and Ringeval (2006)~\cite{marrin06}.
-The scalar $N$ represents the number of background $e$-foldings from some reference time $a_0$.
-We note that the two other commonly used time variables, clock time $t$ and conformal time $\eta$, are not scale invariant.} Third, a careful inspection of the source expressions in the known gauge change formulas reveals that a number of quadratic first order terms can be incorporated in a systematic way into the second order perturbation variables and the temporal gauge vector field, leaving much simplified source terms.
+Second, we normalize background and perturbation variables so that they are dimensionless.
+In particular, as the time variable we use the so-called \emph{$e$-fold time $N$} which is defined by $N = \ln(a/a_0)$, where $a$ is the background scale factor.\footnote {See for example, Martin and Ringeval (2006)~\cite{marrin06}. } The scalar $N$ represents the number of background $e$-foldings from some reference time $a_0$.
+Third, a careful inspection of the source expressions in the known gauge change formulas reveals that a number of quadratic first order terms can be incorporated in a systematic way into the second order perturbation variables and the temporal gauge vector field, leaving much simplified source terms.
 We will use a hat notation ${\hat f}$ for these \emph{source-compensated second order perturbation variables}.
 For the metric and matter variables we can give a unified definition as follows: